Edge channels in a graphene Fabry-Perot interferometer: Results

 \subsection{Edge channel interference}

-Numerical calculation of quantum electron transport, described by Eqs. \eqref{eq:H}-\eqref{eq:G}, reveals conventional conductance oscillations\cite{Ihn08, Bee91, Datta, Wee89} in a graphene AB interferometer, irrespective of crystallographic orientation; see Figs. \ref{fig:1}(a),(b).
-The peaks in $G$ correspond to the resonant states passing through the Fermi level $\epsilon_F$, in line with Refs. \onlinecite{Wee89, Ihn08}.
+Numerical calculation of quantum electron transport, described by Eqs. \eqref{eq:H}-\eqref{eq:G}, reveals conventional conductance oscillations\cite{Ihn08, Bee91, Datta, Wee89, Cam07-GaAs} in a graphene AB interferometer, irrespective of crystallographic orientation; see Figs. \ref{fig:1}(a),(b).
+The peaks in $G$ correspond to the resonant states passing through $\epsilon_F$, similar to what was found in Refs. \onlinecite{Wee89, Ihn08}.
 These resonant states can be traced in Figs. \ref{fig:1}(c),(d) as bright trenches with a negative slope.
-Sloping downward with increasing $B$ implies that degeneracy of the occupied LLs increases via their edge states, provided by the geometry confinement that makes LLs to rise in energy on approaching the sample boundary\cite{Bee91} and to cross $\epsilon_F$ (approximately) where the edge states locate.
-The degree of degeneracy of each LL is quantified by the number of states per unit area, which increases as $B/\Phi_0$.
-Every resonant state is a result of the constructive interference of the electron wave in the edge channels that are backscattered at the two constrictions, with a relative phase determined by the Aharonov-Bohm effect.
+Sloping downward with increasing $B$ implies that degeneracy of the occupied LLs increases via their edge states, provided by the geometry confinement that makes LLs to rise in energy on approaching the sample boundary.\cite{Bee91, Datta} Downward sloping corroborates AB regime of interference, as opposed to Coulomb dominated regime.\cite{Cam07-GaAs, Hal11} For each LL, the degree of degeneracy is quantified by the number of states per unit area, which increases as $B/\Phi_0$.
+Every resonant state is a result of the constructive interference of the electron wave in the edge channels that are backscattered at the two constrictions.
 The difference between phases in two arms of the interferometer is proportional to the total flux $\Phi$ enclosed by the area $S$ of the interfering path;\cite{Datta} $\Phi=BS$.
-Changing $\Phi$ by $\Phi_0$, via $B$, causes the phase difference to accumulate a value of $2\pi$ and $G$ to develop one oscillation period.
-One period, estimated from Figs. \ref{fig:1}(a),(b), yields area $S=1725$ nm$^2$ that matches the geometrical area of the central region 2500 nm$^2$, if adjusted by a finite spatial extent of the edge channel.
+Changing $\Phi$ by $\Phi_0$, via applied $B$, causes the phase difference to accumulate a value of $2\pi$ and $G$ to develop one oscillation period.\cite{Datta, Wee89} One period, $\Delta B=2.22$ and 2.16 T for zigzag and armchair configuration, yeilds area, $S=1872$ and $1924$ nm$^2$, that is less than the geometrical area of the central region 2500 nm$^2$.
+This discrepancy might be attributed to a finite spatial extent of the edge channel, so the interfering area is smaller then the geometrical one.
+Figs. \ref{fig:1}(e),(f) substantiate this argument by showing an averaged edge channel distance from the physical boundary $\xi=[\langle\mathbf{r}|\psi_{\alpha}\rangle]_{\alpha,x}$, where averaging is done over channels and the straight segments along the boundaries. $\xi$ is about the magnetic length $\l_B$ and, interestingly, doesn't reveal any clear beat of $\Delta B$ as it was argued to occur in the Coulomb dominated regime.\cite{Hal11} Slightly larger $\xi$ for zigzag orientation, in comparison to armchair one, explains slightly smaller $S$ and larger $\Delta B$.
+Transmission coefficients (dimensionless) for individual edge channels $t_{\alpha}$, as shown in Fig. \ref{fig:1}(a), reveal in-phase oscillations of nearly equal amplitude.
+Therefore, $G$ oscillations in graphene AB interferometer are due to simultaneous interference of the edge channels propagating at about $\l_B$ distance from the device boundaries.